 The workshop extends over two weeks and is part of the master course Introduction into crystallographic texture analysis and counts for 5 ECTS points.
 While the first week is mainly devoted to beginners in MTEX and/or texture analysis, the second week is a meeting of MTEX users with different experiences to share specific use cases, tips and tricks and discuss recent and upcoming developments in MTEX.
-A special focus will be on grain boundary statistics.
+A special focus will be on grain boundary statistics and new functionalities in MTEX 6.1.
 Participation is possible in presence as well as remotely.

 Week 1: Learning Crystallographic Texture Analysis with MTEX